grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

    Replace the following:

-   - _`<LABEL>`_: A label to use for the component, such as `default`.
+   - _`<LABEL>`_: The label for the component, such as `default`.
-     The label chosen must be unique across all `otelcol.receiver.otlp` components in the same configuration file.
+     The label you use must be unique across all `otelcol.receiver.otlp` components in the same configuration file.
    - _`<COMPONENT_INPUT_LIST>`_: A comma-delimited list of component inputs to forward received data to.
      For example, to send data to an existing batch processor component, use `otelcol.processor.batch.PROCESSOR_LABEL.input`.
      To send data directly to an existing exporter component, use `otelcol.exporter.otlp.EXPORTER_LABEL.input`.